Should Athletes Train Individual Muscles or Only Sports Movements?

 The Truth

-Training a specific movement or motion is great to develop a neural pattern for that movement, but does it train your body to perform that movement under extreme exhaustion or stress?
-In an extreme case your body may attempt to utilize muscles from other parts of your body that are not normally used to perform that movement.
+Training a specific movement or motion is great for developing a neural pattern for that movement, but does it train your body to perform that movement under extreme exhaustion or stress?
+In an extreme case, your body may attempt to utilize muscles from other parts of your body that are not normally used to perform that movement.
 If those muscles are not also trained, they will fail and the athlete could be injured or worse.

-This is the body’s natural instinct to adapt for survival.
-There is no natural instinct to throw a football 80 yards or run a sub 5 minute mile.
-Survival and reproduction is what we are programmed to do, so that is what we must train for.
+This is the body’s instinct to adapt for survival.
+There is no instinct to throw a football 80 yards or run a sub-5-minute mile.
+Survival and reproduction are what we are programmed to do, so that is what we must train for.
 Survival states that if a movement can’t be performed under extreme stress, that the body will attempt to find a way to perform that movement.
 Therefore we must train all of our muscles to be strong, fast, and powerful in every movement, angle, and pattern possible.

 Weak point training is a vital component of any trained athlete’s workout routine.
-You must identify the weakest link in all of your major lifts, especially those that transfer to specific sports moves, and fix the weakness.
+You must identify the weakest link in all of your major lifts, especially those that transfer to sport-specific moves, and fix the weakness.
 Once a weakness is fixed, find the next weakness.
-Trust me when I tell you that there is always a weakest link – some muscle will always give out before the others.
+Trust me when I tell you that there is always the weakest link – some muscles will always give out before others.

 Similarly, strengthening your back and core can help you overcome a plateau in your overhead press.
 See how everything fits together now?

-Any muscle or joint that is frequently injured or sore, is probably NOT the weakest link.
-For example you might injur your pec because your triceps are the weakest link.
-Fix that triceps imbalance and chances are your pec will not be as susceptible to the same injury.
+Any muscle or joint that is frequently injured or sore is probably NOT the weakest link.
+For example, you might injure your pec because your triceps are the weakest link.
+Fix that triceps imbalance and chances are your pecs will not be as susceptible to the same injury.
+If you’re dealing with recurring muscle or joint issues, consulting a chiropractor in Alpharetta, GA could help address these concerns and keep you on track with your training.

-We must train the primary muscles in any action that is important to athletic performance.
-This means we should be using compound exercises as the basis for our training, and single joint movements to train our weak points.
+We must train the primary muscles in any action that is important to athletic performance, essentially sport-specific training for sport-specific athletes, but we also need to build a solid foundation and core.
+This means we should be using compound exercises as the basis for our training, and single-joint movements to train our weak points.
 Keep in mind that weak points can not always be overcome by increased or altered training.
 Sometimes you might need to recruit a doctor, chiropractor, massage therapist, strength coach, or physical therapist to help you determine the best way to fix your weak point.

-This rules goes for bodybuilders too.
+This rule goes for bodybuilders too.
 You can’t just train the compound movements.
-Sometimes you need single-joint exercises to bring up the weakest points in your physique.
+Sometimes they need single-joint exercises to bring up the weakest points in their physique.

-Once you improve the function of all of the most important muscles to your sport, you will surely improve performance.
+Once you improve the function of all of the most important muscles in your sport, you will surely improve your performance.

 Regards